mateusz29/qgis-yolo-plugin/README.md

 ### Key observations

-- A substantial performance drop is observed when transferring models to unseen data (FAIR1M), with mAP50 values below 0.10.
+- A substantial performance drop is observed on FAIR1M (mAP50 < 0.10)
+- In-domain performance remains high (mAP50 ≈ 0.90)
-- This contrasts sharply with in-domain performance (mAP50 ≈ 0.90), indicating a significant generalization gap.
+- This demonstrates a significant generalization gap
-- YOLOv11 Large slightly outperforms YOLOv8 Large; however, both models exhibit limited robustness in real-world conditions.
+- YOLOv11 slightly outperforms YOLOv8, but both models show limited robustness
-- The performance degradation is not caused by insufficient training, as both models were trained for 100 epochs under identical conditions.
+- The degradation is not caused by insufficient training (100 epochs)

 ---

 ### Discussion

-The observed performance gap highlights the limitations of models trained on curated datasets when applied to complex, high-resolution remote sensing imagery.
-Key contributing factors include:
+The performance gap highlights limitations of models trained on curated datasets when applied to real-world imagery:

-- Differences in spatial resolution between training and evaluation data
+- resolution mismatch
-- Increased scene complexity and object density
+- scene complexity
-- Arbitrary object orientations
+- object density
-- Domain shift between datasets
+- domain shift

-These findings are consistent with the qualitative evaluation presented in the paper (Section 3.1), where similar failure modes (missed detections, classification errors, and false positives) are observed in large-swath imagery.
+These findings are consistent with qualitative evaluation results presented in the paper.

 ---

-### Reproducibility

-All models, configuration files, and example inference scripts are available in this repository.

-The FAIR1M dataset is publicly available from its original source [1].
-Due to licensing restrictions, the modified subset used in this study is not redistributed.
-However, the experimental setup can be reproduced by selecting maritime scenes (e.g., port areas and ship-dense regions) and converting the provided oriented bounding box (OBB) annotations to horizontal bounding boxes (HBB).
+## Large-scale evaluation (4096 × 4096)

+Additional experiments were conducted on large-swath imagery extracted via QGIS basemap services.

+These reveal:

+- missed detections
+- classification errors
+- false positives

+These effects are illustrated in Figure 7 of the paper.

 ---

-### Reference

-[1] Sun, X., Wang, P., Yan, Z., Xu, F., Wang, R., Diao, W., ... & Fu, K. (2022).
-FAIR1M: A benchmark dataset for fine-grained object recognition in high-resolution remote sensing imagery. *ISPRS Journal of Photogrammetry and Remote Sensing*, 184, 116–130.
+## Reproducibility

+All models, configuration files, and example scripts are available in this repository.

+The FAIR1M dataset is publicly available.
+The modified subset is not redistributed due to licensing constraints, but experiments can be reproduced using the described setup.

+---

 ## Installation Overview